-The winner of the Nordic Council Children and Young People’s Literature Prize will be announced on 27 October at an awards ceremony in Reykjavik in conjunction with the Session of the Nordic Council.
+The winner of the 2020 Nordic Council Children and Young People’s Literature Prize will be announced on 27 October during a special television broadcast that can be watched throughout the Nordic Region.
+COVID-19 has meant that the awards ceremony can no longer take place in Iceland.
+The winners of the five Nordic Council prizes will instead be revealed during a digital ceremony.
 The winner will receive the Northern Lights statuette and DKK 350,000.

 The Nordic Council Children and Young People’s Literature Prize was first awarded in 2013.
 The prize was born out of the long-standing desire of the Nordic ministers for culture to strengthen and highlight literature for children and young people in the Nordic Region.

 In the Nordic countries, children and young people are regarded as active citizens in a democratic society.
 This is reflected in Nordic children and young people’s literature, which is characterised by respect for the reader and their worldview, be this earthly everyday depictions, existential issues, or exciting adventures in unknown surroundings.